gum84/Megadrive-/Choosing-a-microcontroller.md

 Note that **all chips should be installed with a 0.1uf capacitor between Vcc and Ground**, as close to the chip as possible.
 Where there is more than one Vcc pin, all must have a capacitor.
 To be honest, I have always omitted this capacitor and never encountered any problems, but YMMV.
 No other specific hardware is needed.

-To get the code to fit on the smallest version of the chips (i.e. those with only 2 KB flash) you will probably need to disable the RGB led feature by commenting out the `MODE_LED_*_PIN` #defines and possibly some more features like reset line level autodetection (see `FORCE_RESET_ACTIVE_LEVEL`) and only-save-video-mode-if-changed (comment out the relevant `if` statement inside `save_mode()` only leaving out the `EEPROM.write()` call).
-If there is interest for this we might make it simpler in the future.
+To get the code to fit on the smallest version of the chips (i.e. those with only 2 KB flash) some features are automatically disabled in order to save flash space: support for the RGB led is replaced with a single led, which is flashed a number of times according to the newly selected video mode.
+On ATtiny24 the only-save-video-mode-if-changed features is disabled as well.
+This will wear out EEPROM a bit more quickly but it will still take ages ;).

 In all diagrams below, outer pin number are referred to the physical chip pins, while inner pin numbers are Arduino "logical" pin numbers.